 Tommy has £900 to put down as a deposit.
 After this, the total price is £400 per month.
-It sounds a lot, but this covers his insurance, warranty, tax, and service for 3 years.
+It sounds like a lot, but this covers his insurance, warranty, tax, and service for three years.

-(It’s worth noting that many deals only cover insurance for 1 year!)
+(It’s worth noting that many deals only cover insurance for one year!)

 Taking out a PCP on the same car would cost Tommy around £185 per month.
 Tommy then does his homework and gets a quote for the cheapest insurance.
 By adding a parent as a named driver, he can reach a premium of £1300 per year – or £108 per month.